jmcdonald1/openshift4/README.md

 Here's what you can expect today:

-1. Introduction to Ansible Automation Platform (AAP):
+An Introduction to Ansible Automation Platform (AAP).

 We'll kick things off with an overview of AAP, its key components, and its numerous benefits for automating infrastructure, applications, and IT workflows.
 Learn how AAP builds upon the foundation of Ansible Tower and introduces features like centralized management, role-based access control, and enhanced security.